neil-morrison44/pocket-sync/README.md

 - Backup save files
 - Quick links to open game file folders

-## Philosophy

-- What this purposely _isn't_ is a way to install 100 Cores in 20 seconds without really knowing what any of them are
-- I'll not be adding any sort of "Install All" button to the UI, instead it's a slower process of choosing what cores you're interested in & seeing them, including links to support whoever put the time into getting the core onto the Pocket, in more detail.

 ## Installation

 - Download the installer for your platform from [The Latest Release](https://github.com/neil-morrison44/pocket-sync/releases/latest)